 On the whole, the exploratory questionnaire survey and field interactive dialogue showed that when a business had been in economic recession, organizational management came to the understanding of a changed environment and realization of the major change necessity (Lewin, 1951); a Palestinian enterprise is of no exception.

 According to Hurst (1995), Kotter (1996), Thiry (2002), Crossan and Hurst (2006), Kloot and Martin (2007), Ulmer et al. (2007), and Pina and Rego (2010) when an enterprise faces an economic crises, the crises would force the enterprise to revive itself through various means such as: layoffs, closure of 'non-core' operations or examination of innovations, for its survival.

-Thus, the key finding of "pseudo-ABC" shows that it has a bearing on Palestinian enterprises that were learning to be inevitably creative (stage 4) for regeneration in 'crisis and to renew themselves in eco cycle model' (see Fig.5).
+Thus, the key finding of "pseudo-ABC" shows that it has a bearing on Palestinian enterprises that were learning to be inevitably creative for regeneration in 'crisis and to renew themselves in ecocycle model' (Hurst, 1995; Schumpeter, 1934).
 Also, clan organizational culture had a significant role in the process of rational action of business management invigoration during current economic crisis in Palestine (Hajjawi, 2013).
+The generalizability of much of these conclusions is problematic.
+Carter (2006; 2009) made the analogy of Palestine with South Africa though knowledge of risk perception of economic crisis in other countries might be universal.
+The consequence of Israeli army occupation of Palestinian territories is unique, yet Palestinians' autonomous motivation through self-determination is inherently universal and the findings could be applicable to wider afield.